Polyclinum planum: Ecology

 The ecology of Polyclinum planum is not well documented, though like almost all other tunicates it makes its living by filter feeding, also known as suspension feeding.
 Rows of small cilia-lined openings called stigmata are found in the wall of this each zooid's large pharynx.
 Beating of cilia pulls water and small particles into the pharynx through the incurrent oral siphon.
-At the same time a long thin structure called the endostyle that is located along the ventral wall of the pharynx secretes a thin sheet of mucous that is continuously drawn dorsally along the inner walls of the pharynx.
+At the same time a long thin structure called the endostyle that is located along the ventral wall of the pharynx secretes a thin sheet of mucus that is continuously drawn dorsally along the inner walls of the pharynx.
 Water that enters the pharynx passes through the mucous sheet but particles including phytoplankton, detritus, etc., become trapped in the mucus which is continuously rolled into a rope and swallowed by the zooid at the dorsal margin of the pharynx.
 Water exiting the pharynx enters a space called the atrium and then exits the body via the cloacal siphon (excurrent opening).
-It's not a particularly exciting life style, but it's a living.

 P. planum is reported to harbor more kinds of surface bacteria and protists than another tunicate Cystodytes lobatus which apparently discourages bacterial settlement via chemical deterrents that P. planum lacks.

 The only known predator of P. planum is the leather seastar Dermasterias imbricata which is also known to feed on a wide variety of sponges, cnidarians, and ascidians though the impact of seastar predation on populations of P. planum is not known.
 Most prospective predators are believed to be discouraged from preying on P. planum due to high levels of polyclinal, a sulfated polyhydroxy benzaldehyde that it produces and which is found in highest concentrations in the outermost layer of tunic material.

 An unidentified amphipod crustacean is known to excavate a narrow slit in the outer tunic layer of intertidal P. planum, crawl into the slit with its carapace facing into the tunic and feeding appendages outward, and remain there indefinitely.
 This situation is definitely beneficial to the amphipod, but the effect of the relationship on the tunicate remains a mystery.